KKatkar/Sentiment-Analysis/README.md

-# ML-engineer-sentiment-analysis
+# ML-engineer-nano-degree
-Web app to analyse sentiment using AWS Sagemaker model
+Projects to create learning models using PyTorch and AWS Sagemaker instances